 CD-Eligible Services: A Cross-Program View

 What's actually CD-eligible varies by program.
-The table below summarizes:
+The table below summarizes the CD-eligible services in each.,

 Service CHOICES ECF CHOICES Katie Beckett

-Companion Care ✅ (CD-only, 24-hr coverage scenarios) not CD-eligible not CD-eligible
+Companion Care ✅ (CD-only, but no Immediate Family Member and no co-resident) not CD-eligible not CD-eligible

 Community Integration Support, ILST, Supported Employment, Behavior Services not CD-eligible ❌ Agency-delivered not CD-eligible